harshavardhanBOMMALATA/WeatherDataAnalysis/README.md

 - Apply functions and aggregations
 - Identify unique conditions like snowfall or high wind speed
 - Visualize trends and distributions in the dataset

+---

+## 📘 Project Overview

+**Project Title**: Weather Data Analysis
+**Level**: Beginner to Intermediate
+**Tool**: Jupyter Notebook
+**Libraries Used**: `pandas`, `numpy`, `matplotlib`, `seaborn`

+This project demonstrates beginner-friendly data analysis techniques using a real-world weather dataset.
+It walks through practical use cases such as filtering conditions (e.g., snowfall, high wind speed), identifying unique weather patterns, handling missing data, grouping, aggregating, and visualizing the weather trends.
+This notebook serves as a great entry point for learning how to explore and analyze time-series or categorical data using Python.

+---